 Research Dissemination and Data Visualization

-The China Pathfinder project provides visualizations for indicators in six areas that will be updated with new data annually.
+The China Pathfinder Project provides visualizations for indicators in six areas that will be updated with new data annually.
 It preserves 2010 as a benchmark year for China’s performance, a data point that will live through future iterations of composite scoring and individual indicator analysis.
+Starting in 2022, the project added 2010 data to benchmark the performance for all countries in the sample.
+This data is featured on the website landing page and individual economic area pages, and will be updated in future iterations as well.

-To add nuance and include higher frequency data on the Chinese economy, supplemental indicators are refreshed on a quarterly basis.
-In the face of unexpected large-scale developments, the supplemental indicator list will expand or be modified to ensure maximum utility for the user.
+To add nuance and include higher frequency data on the Chinese economy, quarterly reports incorporate relevant supplemental indicator data and timely chartwork on the most critical developments of the quarter.
+In the face of unexpected large-scale developments or data availability issues, the supplemental indicator list will be modified to ensure maximum utility for the user.

-Data visualizations are created by Seven Mile Media, and range from interactive data features on the website and graphical representations throughout annual and quarterly reports.
+Data visualizations are created by Seven Mile Media, Jerico Aragon, and Youyou Zhou, and range from interactive data features on the website and graphical representations throughout annual and quarterly reports.